schmkls/SQL-Injection-assignment/README.md

 # SQL-injection-assignment
-Python script that does SQL injection based on vulnerability descriped in a school assignment
+Python script that does SQL injection based on vulnerability described in a school assignment